zjw-hunter/Dota2EsportDataset/README.md

 # TIXStats

+To use the steam api you must generate a key and set the environmental variable 'STEAM_API_KEY' to its value.

+LOCALMONGOSTR
 Notes:

-    - Some teams have a name mismatch between the actual name and the name on the results notably: VG.r (Vici Gaming Reborn), 4 Anchors + Sea Captain, RoX, Relax, they have not been processed.
+     Some teams have a name mismatch between the actual name and the name on the results notably: VG.r (Vici Gaming Reborn), 4 Anchors + Sea Captain, RoX, Relax, they have not been processed.

-    - Summit 5, 6 and 7 have a duplicate eventID so I have not included those teams in the team collection, the results are still intact however
+     Summit 5, 6 and 7 have a duplicate eventID so I have not included those teams in the team collection, the results are still intact however

 Events without event IDs (There will be no match data for these events):